Sylvia's Death: Friendship with Plath

 Despite growing up in the same town, Wellesley, Massachusetts, Sexton and Plath first met in Robert Lowell’s graduate writing class at Boston University in 1958.
 Sexton writes that once Sylvia Plath and George Starbuck heard she was attending the seminar "they kind of followed me in”, marking the beginning of a friendship between the three.

 Starbuck recalls of the gatherings "They had these hilarious conversations comparing their suicides and talking and about their psychiatrists".
 It was their gatherings at The Ritz after their writing seminar that allowed Sexton and Plath to find a mutual bond over their yearning for death, in effect building their friendship.
 Sexton writes "We talked death with burned-up intensity, both of us drawn to it like moths to an electric light bulb.
 Sucking on it!”.

 Plath's feelings of exclusion upon recognizing the beginning of Sexton's romantic relations with Starbuck are thought to have created a rift between the poets.
 In April, Plath began to recognize Sexton and Starbuck's relationship, and that it increased the likelihood of Sexton being published at Houghton Mifflin before Plath.
-In a journal entry dated the 23rd of April, Plath wrote that she "felt [their] triple martini afternoons at The Ritz breaking up".
+In a journal entry dated 23 April, Plath wrote that she "felt [their] triple martini afternoons at The Ritz breaking up".

 The extent and depth of the Sexton and Plath friendship has been questioned by some due its mostly one-sided record.
-A majority of the details about the friendship came from Sexton’s end, within her brief memoir “The Barfly Ought to Sing” that was written and published after Plath's death.
+A majority of the details about the friendship came from Sexton's end, within her brief memoir “The Barfly Ought to Sing” that was written and published after Plath's death.
 Sexton wrote “The Barfly Ought to Sing” after she was approached by TriQuarterly magazine who were writing a "Womanly Issue", including a tribute for Plath titled “The Art of Sylvia Plath”.
 Sexton first responded that she had “no contribution to make”, then later offered to expand on the friendship.
 Expanding on her and Plath's relationship, Sexton created essay.
 Sexton described it as a "small sketch" of the friendship, accompanied by "Sylvia's Death" alongside "Wanting to Die", written on February 3, 1964, roughly one year after "Sylvia's Death".